 I could go on and on as colour is a passion of mine.

-Nancy is a 50+ Dutch personal style blogger who formerly worked in the broader fashion industry.
-On her blog Nancy’s Fashion Style, she writes about fashion, and all the things that we women like.
-She said:
+Nancy Baten is a 50+ Dutch personal style blogger who formerly worked in the broader fashion industry.
+On her blog Nancy’s Fashion Style, she writes about fashion, and all the things women like.
+She gives the following advice:

 Pamela Graham the color expert at Style Yourself Confident.
 When you are a regular reader of my blog you have met her already twice: In our giveaway for our books and online color and style makeover, and the makeover of the winner.
 Pamela offers analysis of your personal tints for flattering style.
 She wrote the following: